MidHunterX/Expression/README.md

 ## Overview

-Expression is a highly efficient, wallpaper selector designed for **Algorithm based wallpaper selection and Power efficiency**.
-If you have a bash script to set wallpapers throughout the day, this is exactly that but better.
+Expression is an algorithm based highly efficient, wallpaper selector designed for power efficiency.

 ## Installation